-- A player may be suspended from participation in a game by the Manager for various reasons.
+- a.
+A player may be suspended from participation in a game by the Manager for various reasons.
 In this case, the Manager must contact the Player Agent or a member of the Board 24 hours prior to the scheduled game.
-The date of the request, name of the player and the reason for suspension shall be recorded. - 2) Ejection of two players from the same team in the same game will automatically result in a one game suspension for the Manager of that team, subject to Board review and approval. - 3) Continuous hitting (the whole lineup) will be in effect, per LLOR 4.04. - 4) The game pitch count totals (AAA division and above) will be tracked by someone other than a coach or the scorekeeper.
-Both teams should keep count, but the official count will belong to the home team and this will prevail in case of any discrepancies. - 5) An injured offensive player (batter or runner) may be replaced by another eligible player as assigned by the manager for the team of the injured player.
+The date of the request, name of the player and the reason for suspension shall be recorded. - b.
+Ejection of two players from the same team in the same game will automatically result in a one game suspension for the Manager of that team, subject to Board review and approval. - c.
+An injured offensive player (batter or runner) may be replaced by another eligible player as assigned by the manager for the team of the injured player.
 The replacement player shall be the player whom has made the last out prior to the injury, or in the case where an out has not been made in that game, a player who is not currently on base, whose position in the batting order is farthest from the injured player.
-The injured player may return to the game at their next at bat, or in a defensive position upon conclusion of the half inning. - 6) Per LLOR 4.19, NLLL shall adopt a rule that all protests shall be resolved prior to the next pitch or play for Minors and AAA Divisions. - 7) Per Game Preliminary Violations above, Music is not permitted at NLLL games once the initial plate meeting is concluded.
+The injured player may return to the game at their next at bat, or in a defensive position upon conclusion of the half inning.